NextGenRF-Design-Inc/bytepipe_sdk/hardware/hdk/Overview/Overview.md

 # SD Card

-The HDK implments a SD card using the following MIO signals.
+The HDK implements an SD card using the following MIO signals.

 |  Signal           | J600 Pin      | Description                     |
 |-------------------|---------------|---------------------------------|